kanishkkunal/kanishkkunal/README.md

 Software engineer & creative professional, making apps and digital products.

-I am building →
+Currently, I am building →
 - 🌐 https://templateflip.com
 - 🛠 https://mdigi.tools
 - 📰 https://dailydevbytes.com

-Previously, I worked as a Software Development Engineer at Microsoft from 2007-2013 in core development team of Microsoft Office (Excel and OneNote) for Windows Phone.
+I worked as a Software Development Engineer at Microsoft from 2007-2013 in core development team of Microsoft Office (Excel and OneNote) for Windows Phone.
 I left my full-time job as a Software Development Engineer at Microsoft in 2013, to pursue my own dreams of making and self-publishing apps & digital products.

-I also made mobile apps for Windows Phone (2012-2014) which saw more than 3 million downloads worldwide.
+I built and published mobile apps for Windows Phone and Android during 2012-2014 which saw more than 3 million downloads worldwide.
 [View Apps](https://kunruchcreations.com/apps/).

 I have a B.Tech. in Information and Communications Technology from DAIICT, Gandhinagar.